lichkitsch/old_campaigns/lindorwin/adventures/hotelseabring.md

 The party gets settled in their rooms and they kill time before dinner in their own ways: Salgrim reads a book by the apple tree, Lili and Ningal fish at the small pond next to the hotel, and the Gnolls decide to roam the woods for a few hours.

+Belby and Estodh bring out plates of seasoned roasted meats, blocks of hard cheese, plates of fruits and vegetables, bottles of wine, and a tower of cookies cut in the shape of blue seahorses.

 At dinner Horace explains the dry season, the ghost stories, and the tragic deaths.
 “It’s always around this time of year, which is why our guests tend to stay away until summer.”
 He goes on to describe the individual ghosts.
 “There’s a couple, a prank-pulling pair of star-crossed lovers.
 A bard, heard singing songs of old and playing some sort of string instrument.
 The runaway bride, often seen crying on the bench out front in her wedding garments.
 There are other things people claim to see or feel, cold spots and mood swings and such, but those four are the only ones that have been consistent.”
 When asked if he has seen them, Horace replies “No, not once, and I’ve lived here my whole life.”

 When the party goes to sleep is when things get weird.